-Orencia (Abatacept) is a biologic medication used to treat rheumatoid arthritis, as well some other types of arthritis.
+Orencia (Abatacept) is a biologic medication used to treat rheumatoid arthritis, as well as some other types of arthritis.

 Orencia is a synthetic protein that suppresses the body’s immune system.
 It prevents an important type of immune system cell, the T-cell, from turning on and becoming “activated”.
-In a patient whose arthritis is caused by their immune system attacking their own joints by mistake, Orencia helps to hold back the attack from T-cells.

 Methotrexate is commonly prescribed in combination with Orencia, which can improve a patient’s response.